Keyboard shortcuts

 }

 The macro wraps the test body with tracing initialization and a 30-second timeout.
-Create fixtures explicitly.
+Create fixtures explicitly rather than relying on ambient test state.

 3. Test Fixtures